wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 = WhoIs Lookup =
 * Perform a WhoIs lookup of a suspicious host or IP address and get full details.

+= Security Scanner =
+* The file change detection scanner can alert you if any files have changed in your WordPress system.
+You can then investigate and see if that was a legitimate change or some bad code was injected.

 = Comment SPAM Security =
 * Monitor the most active IP addresses which persistently produce the most SPAM comments and instantly block them with the click of a button.
 * Prevent comments from being submitted if it doesn't originate from your domain (this should reduce some SPAM bot comment posting on your site).